sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-create-wrapper/abap-s4hanacloud-purchasereq-create-wrapper.md

 >You will not release the wrapper class.

 ### Optional Step - Run ATC checks and request exemptions
 > Note: The next step is **not** required for this tutorial.
-It outlines the procedure for requesting ATC exemptions for your created wrapper objects, which is only applicable when using a non-classic API—**not applicable in this tutorial**.
+It outlines the procedure for requesting ATC exemptions for your created wrapper objects, which is only applicable when using a non-classic API **not applicable in this tutorial**.
 There is no need to request an exemption for a classic API.
 For more information, please refer to [note 3565942](https://me.sap.com/notes/3565942).
 This step is provided solely to illustrate the process that would be necessary if a non-classic API were used.

 > You will need to run ATC checks on the objects you created and request exemptions to use the non classic API.